RHIT-CSSE/csse220/Homework/HW1/README.md

 1. Checkout this project (HW1) in eclipse
 2. Fill in the two functions in HW1.java
+3. Run the included unit tests to ensure you solution works
-3. Submit your code via moodle
+4. Submit your code via moodle